johnochs/Learning-JS/subjects/a-Node/lectures/1-node-basics.md

 If you're not a Rubyist... well... go learn Ruby or something.

-Don't worry about that last bit just yet.
+Don't worry about the last bit concerning package.json just yet.
 We'll get to that later.

 ## Additional Reading
 * [Wikipedia's *surprisingly* short article on Node](https://en.wikipedia.org/wiki/Node.js)